gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - Spawners currently have the same block id as signs.
 If a sign is loaded near a spawner, the spawner will receive sign metadata.
 Reloading a sign-spawner will crash and potentially soft lock the world in this version.
 This is fixed in the next version, but the spawner maintains the sign data.
 - Placing Doors one block under a block will cause the upper half to break the block up above it making it possible for bedrock removal
 - Torches could be placed on leaves if the graphics setting was on 'Fast' (leaves are solid).
+- Placing an inclined rail, and then breaking the support block, the game wouldn't update the inclined rail to a flat rail giving you an inclined rail without connections

 **Alpha 1.0.1_01 - Infdev 20100630-2**
 - Downgrading Redstone that is placed on against a block will convert it to a gear in Infdev 20100630-2.
 Breaking the block below the gear and updating back to Alpha 1.0.1_01 will create floating redstone